Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

+\begin{remark} \rm{Before treating the two remaining subcases in the proof of Theorem~\ref{theor2}, we recall here some properties of the arrays $\mathcal{A}_{r,s}$ and $\mathcal{A'}_{r,s}$ which will be used.
+Each column of $\mathcal{A}_{r,s}$ and $\mathcal{A'}_{r,s}$ has $r+s$ entries.
+The first column in each case has $r$-many $0$'s at the top followed by $s$-many $1$'s at the bottom.
+Then each subsequent column is obtained from the previous column by rotating upwards by an amount equal to $s$ as illustrated in Figure~\ref{fig:matrix}.
+Any two consecutive rows of the array $\mathcal{A}_{r,s}$ differ precisely in two consecutive positions where the upper row has $01$ and the lower row $10.$ Thus two consecutive rows $\mathcal{A'}_i$ and $\mathcal{A'}_{i+1}$ of $ \mathcal{A'}_{r,s}$ either differ in the same way in two consecutive positions, or are equal, or differ only in their last entry.
+They are therefore abelian equivalent, except in the last case, in which case all rows $\mathcal{A'}_j$ for $j\leq i$ are abelian equivalent and all rows $\mathcal{A'}_j$ with $j\geq i+1$ are abelian equivalent.} \end{remark}

 \emph{Subcase $s=p^{-1}$}.
 In this case, we prove that the bottom three rows in $ \mathcal{A'}_{r,s}$ are distinct and begin and end with $1$.
-Hence, each of these rows is unique in its conjugacy class.
-Together with the first row of $ \mathcal{A'}_{r,s}$, which begins with $0$, we obtain at least four conjugacy classes of factors of $x$ of length $2p-q$.
+It follows that each of these rows is unique in its conjugacy class since all other conjugates contain an occurrence of $11.$ Together with the first row of $ \mathcal{A'}_{r,s}$, which is not abelian equivalent to any of the bottom three rows, we obtain at least four conjugacy classes of factors of $x$ of length $2p-q$.
 This subcase is depicted in Figure \ref{fig:matrix_rs}.